JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7983 days**.

-And here is a just a random fact -  **Elizabeth Taylor has appeared on the cover of Life magazine more than anyone else**.
+And here is a just a random fact -  **There are more than 2,000 different varieties of cheese in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)